 She tells me about her husband and children, the long journey it took to get from Mexico to North Carolina, and about her boss who secretly has a crush on her.
 By the time the barbecue arrives, my new friend has told me her life story.
 With dessert comes all her secrets: the unusual triadic integration, recurrent ego-dystonic dreams, myriad of underdeveloped coping skills, and several problem cognitions that cause weight gain.
 I listen.
 I just listen.

-She never did learn I was a doctor.
-Nor that I’m one of the “crazies” too.
+She never does learn I was a doctor.
+Nor does she realize I’m one of the crazies.